New child tax credit bills introduced in Michigan Legislature

 The proposal may be well-intentioned, but it would be a misdirection of government resources, said James Hohman, the director of fiscal policy at the Mackinac Center, a free market think tank.

-“I think you should be skeptical because it’s not especially targeted at people who need help, and the kinds of help that supporters think they need are already covered by other programs,” he told Michigan Public Radio.
+“I think you should be skeptical because it’s not especially targeted at people who need help, and the kinds of help that supporters think they need are already covered by other programs,” he said.

 The next step is hearings on the legislation before House and Senate committees.